What is the Minimum Balance in the SBI Savings Account?

 SBI savings bank account NIL

-SBI savings account for minor NIL
+SBI savings account for a minor NIL

-State Bank of India Saving Account Charges
+State Bank of India Savings Account Charges

 Services Types Associated Charges

-Issuing the Multi-city Cheque book which is for the Senior Citizens Free
+Issuing the Multi-city Cheque book, which is for the Senior Citizens Free

 Saving Bank Account transfer Free